rigofunc/xyting.github.io/_posts/2015-10-6-docker-redis-master-slave.md

 Because we had have the redis slave redis image, so we can use docker --link to link the redis master

 	sudo docker run --name="docker_redis_slave" --restart=always --link=docker_redis_master:docker_redis_master -P -d redis-slave

+## Resource
+The Dockerfile and the shell script can be download on my [github repo](https://github.com/xyting/docker-redis-master-slave)